 The outcome of this could vary enormously, depending on the nature of your complaint and what each party involves feels is a ‘just outcome’.
 However, if they think the company you are in dispute with has done something wrong, they will officially spell that out.

 They can then request that the organisation does something to put matters right.
 In most cases, a company agrees to this ruling by the Ombudsman.

-In some commercial situations, if they refused to action the Ombudsman’s recommendations, they would be in breach of the law.
+In some commercial situations, if they refused to action the Ombudsman’s recommendations, they would breach the law.

 What Could Be the Result of the Complaint?

 What the Ombudsman recommends can cover a lot of different scenarios.